What does GRID Alternatives' International Program (formerly Power to the People) do?

 Where do you get your solar equipment?

 Much of our solar equipment is donated by generous companies in the solar industry that support our work.
 The rest is purchased at a discounted rate from manufacturers or distributors.
 When possible, we purchase items for our international projects from companies in Nicaragua and Nepal.

 Who maintains the system and what does this involve?

 The community is responsible for the daily system maintenance.
 This involves adding distilled water to the deep-cycle batteries and cleaning the components and solar panels from time to time.
 If there is a problem with the system that the community cannot solve, they can contact us or the local solar company that was hired to install the system.
 GRID staff visit each community at least twice a year to perform regular check-ups and more rigorous system maintenance.
 GRID is committed to keeping the systems we install up and running.

 How long do the batteries last?

 The life of the batteries depends primarily on 1) the type of batteries used 2) how often and how much they are charged and discharged 3) how well they are maintained and 4) the climate.
-All of our current projects use Trojan deep-cycle flooded lead-acid batteries, which can last 5-10 years.
+All of our projects use deep-cycle flooded lead-acid batteries, which can last 5-10 years.